pinkmatter/farearth-docs/Level 1/Format books/Level 1C/Version 1.3/README.md

 **Sample:** [LANDSAT-9_OLI_20220804T083603_20220804T083634_L1C_R1C1_PAN_PAN_1_VIEW_ANGLE.tif](https://stfarearth3b2cstatic.blob.core.windows.net/product-samples/products/v1.3/L1C/LANDSAT-9_OLI_20220804T083603_20220804T083634_L1C_R1C1/LANDSAT-9_OLI_20220804T083603_20220804T083634_L1C_R1C1_ANGLES/LANDSAT-9_OLI_20220804T083603_20220804T083634_L1C_R1C1_MS_BLUE_1_VIEW_ANGLE.tif)

-### Geometric verification files
+### Geometric Verification files

-The geometric verification files are produced as *Quality Reports* for every image.
+The geometric verification files are produced as quality assessment files for every image.
 Two variants of the files are available, absolute and relative:

 * **Absolute products** compare a specific band of the image with reference data and contain the measured geometric error of tiepoints found on the image

 * **Relative products** compare bands of the image and contain the measured geometric error of tiepoints found on the image

 The comparison between a specific band of an image and a reference image, and between the two bands of an image, is performed in the same way.
 Tiepoints are collected for both.
-These tiepoints are independent of the tiepoints collected to process the image.
-The tiepoints between the reference and the image are matched to find similar ones.
-The distance between the geolocation of the tiepoints on the reference image and the tiepoints on the processed image is measured.
+These tiepoints were determined independently.
+The distance between the location of the tiepoints on the reference image and the processed image is measured and reported as disparities in X and Y together with coordinates.
+Disparities are given in meters.

 #### Geometric verification absolute thumbnail
 The geometric verification thumbnail that is produced by *FarEarth* is a visual indication of the tiepoints that were matched as part of the process above.
-The colour of the points indicates the difference between the reference and image in pixels at the GSD of the image.
+The colour of the points gives an indication of the size of the disparity between the reference in terms of the pixel size of the image.
+The colour mapping is given in the relevant metadata file.

 **Sample:** [GVER_ABS_RED.png](https://stfarearth3b2cstatic.blob.core.windows.net/product-samples/products/v1.3/L1C/LANDSAT-9_OLI_20220804T083603_20220804T083634_L1C_R1C1/GVER_ABS_RED.png)